blank-tree/boilerplate-2019-next/README.md

-# Boilerplate: TypeScript, React, Next.js, Apollo, Sass
+# Boilerplate: TypeScript, React, Next.js, Sass

 Currently basend on the next with apollo example